-- 1) A phantom waypoint is created at the current aircraft location. - 2) Waypoints prior to the phantom waypoint are automatically decluttered from the flight plan. - 3) Phantom waypoint is designated a fly-over defined entry heading waypoint where entry heading is current aircraft track.
+1) A phantom waypoint is created at the current aircraft location.

+- 2) Leg prior to the phantom waypoint is designated a discontinuity. - 3) Phantom waypoint is designated a fly-over defined entry heading waypoint where entry heading is current aircraft track.